 If you desire a simple, sophisticated timepiece without all the bells and whistles, you need the Rolex Datejust.
 This is a stunning high-caliber dress watch that is both clean as it is majestic.
 It’s marked by an Oystersteel exterior construction and a simplistic dial without numeral markings.
 It also comes with a neat date window right behind the magnified portion of the Rolex exclusive sapphire crystal.
 This is an ideal feature for those who wish to get an immediate glance at both the time and date.

 It even features an automatic movement with a 70-hour power reserve, a simple domed bezel, etc.

 The Rolex Milgauss is highly renowned for withstanding magnetic fields of over 1,000 gausses.
 That’s why it was extremely revered at the Genevan European Organization for Nuclear Research (CERN).
 One of the most appealing versions is the 40 mm Oystersteel case that features the electric blue dial.

 The features of this model make it seem as if the model was mainly meant to garner attention.
-Other features or it’s vibrant orange lightning-bolt-shaped second hand, and green sapphire crystal.
+Other features include a vibrant orange lightning-bolt-shaped second hand and green sapphire crystal.
 At the center of the model is the brand’s patented self-winding Caliber 3131 movement.